• Home

 Preset: Vascular

-2. Place the probe in short axis (transverse) over the right IJV with the indicator towards the patient’s right.
+1. Identify the Right Internal Jugular Vein (IJV): Place the probe in short axis (transverse) over the right IJV, with the indicator toward the patient’s right.

-5. Measure the vertical distance from the sternal angle to this taper point to estimate JVP.
+3. Estimate the JVP: Measure the vertical distance from the sternal angle to the point of collapse

-Tip: Gently compress with the probe.
-If the vessel flattens easily, it’s likely the IJV.
-If it resists compression and pulsates, it's the carotid artery.
-Recall the carotid artery is medial to the IJV.
+💡 Tip: Gently compress the vessel.
+If it collapses easily, it’s the IJV; if it resists compression and has a pulsatile flow, it's the carotid artery.
+Remember, the carotid artery lies medial to the IJV.

 Powered by